 Please note: Your capital is at risk.
 80 - 90% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
-Additionally, cryptoassets are highly volatile and unregulated in the UK.
-No consumer protection.
+Additionally, cryptoassets are high-risk investments, and you should not expect to be protected if something goes wrong.
 Tax on profits may apply.
 Copy Trading does not amount to investment advice.
 Other fees apply.
 For more information, visit eToro.

 Interactive Investor is a subsidiary of wealth management giant Abrdn and the second-largest investment platform in the country.
 Also well known for its fixed monthly subscription fees (as opposed to annual percentage-based fees like most other investment platforms), Interactive Investor has been providing investment services and financial information to UK customers since 1995.